Best Productivity Apps to Improve Your Work

 Cons: You can go around it by using a different browser

-StayFocused is a distraction blocker app that restricts the amount of time you spend on websites.
+StayFocused is a distraction-blocking app that limits the time you spend on websites.
 It shows you a timer to know how much time you can spend on social media websites, for instance, and even blocks certain websites altogether.
 As a result, you will stay focused on your work and avoid distractions.
-You can use the app for working days or, on the contrary, to ensure you stay away from the internet on weekends and holidays.
+You can use the app on working days, or, conversely, avoid the internet on weekends and holidays.
 Less screen time is always a good idea.

 Forest | Stay focused, be present